KevinWongCS/demo-repo/README.md

 note: md = markdown text

-note: the .git folder contains all commits/ code changes over time from the beginning of repository.
+note: the ".git" hidden folder contains all commits and code changes over time from the beginning of repository.
 Use "ls -a" command in bash to view hidden folders.